Jonathan-VB/css-grid-fundamentals/readme.md

 ![](https://res.cloudinary.com/wesbos/image/upload/v1515524452/GRID-social-share_wlfzk3.png)

+# Personal notes
+To start, in terminal navigate to the project root folder and enter 'npm i' to install dependencies (node needs to be installed on your machine).

+Once installed, enter 'npm start' and then navigate to the desired folder in your browser

 # CSS Grid Video Course

 Hey!
 These are the starter files and finished solutions.
 Grab the full course over at [CSSGrid.io](https://CSSGrid.io).